 Nowadays Casco Viejo is a mix of derelict, centuries-old churches, elegantly restored hotels and theatres, posh bars and restaurants, empty shells of formerly grand structures, vacant lots that reek of urine, and a smorgasbord of half-restored buildings of unknown future use.

-It’s an interesting and appealing streetscape, but at the time of my visit (April 2016), the streets were hauntingly empty, apart from the occasional excessively loud group of American tourists.
-Gone is the hustle and bustle, gone is the street life, gone is the character and charm of the city.
+It’s an interesting and appealing streetscape, but at the time of my visit (April 2016), the streets were hauntingly empty, apart from the occasional excessively loud group of American package tourists.

 El Malecón, Panama City

 A broad swathe of grass incised by a wide, curving walkway that runs between Avenida Balboa and the water’s edge.
 On a Sunday afternoon El Malecón is thick with picnicking kin, kids on roller blades, families on 4-seater bikes, ice-cream vendors, and canoodling couples.

 Mercado de Mariscos, Panama City